 Highlight what makes your business unique

 People want to shop from businesses that align with their values, so it’s important to highlight what makes your business unique.
 On your Business Profile, you can select various attributes to let customers know details about your business — like if it’s woman led or LGBTQ+ friendly.
-These attributes can also appear on your products in the Shopping tab when you add them to your Merchant Center account.

 Increase store visits and grow in-store sales